schmurtzm/MrDiy-Audio-Notifier/README.md

                                     |       +-|
 USB 5V -----------------------------+

-You may also want to add a 220uF cap from USB5V to GND just to help filter out any voltage droop during high volume playback.
+You may also want to add a 220uF cap from USB 5V to GND just to help filter out any voltage droop during high volume playback.
 ```

- Some issues for now :
+ Known issues :
  ----
  - Playing GoogleTTS hang the ESP at end of playing (for both ESP8266 and ESP32) : [issue #395](https://github.com/earlephilhower/ESP8266Audio/issues/395)
  - <strike>Playing RTTTL (nokia tone) never stop playing the last note (ESP32 only) :</strike> [issue #327 resolved](https://github.com/earlephilhower/ESP8266Audio/issues/327)